kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ### Harbinger
 - `+` Select Bash on the door to your left.  `\ \`
 - Run to the right, open the door and cast Burst of Speed.
-- Some dialogue will trigger.
+- Some dialog will trigger.
 - Select Bash on the next door.  `\ \`
 - Run to the Navicomputer: 1,1,2  `\`
 - Follow the path through 2 doors to enter Harbinger Crew Quarters.